Save This Recipe

 Ingredients:

-- 1 cup fresh mint leaves (or 10–15 drops peppermint essential oil)
+- 1 cup fresh mint leaves (or 10–15 drops of peppermint essential oil—it works just as well when you’re out of fresh!)

 Instructions:

-- Bring the water to a boil, then add the mint leaves.
+- Bring the water to a rolling boil, then toss in the mint leaves.
+Take it off the heat and let it steep until cool (like making tea for your windowsills).

 Mint Essential Oil for Spot Repellent